Tom Lea Fellowship 2024

 The Tom Lea Research Fellows Program was established in 2013 by Dee and Adair Margo to encourage high level research using primary documents related to the art, literature and life of Tom Lea, a nationally renowned painter, illustrator, muralist, and author from El Paso whose works have been exhibited across the nation, including in the White House and at the El Paso Museum of Art.
 A classically trained artist, Lea’s work primarily communicates the environment and history of the Paso del Norte region of Texas, New Mexico, and Chihuahua.
 Fellows are expected to undertake a publication-quality research project focused on Tom Lea, his art, his writing, his role in the art of El Paso/ Texas /the United States, the classical ideas and training that informed his work, or theoretical premises that may relate to understanding Lea’s work.
 El Paso is home to the Tom Lea Institute (see the Resources for Fellows page), which is a superb resource and research repository and which offers research support to Tom Lea Fellows.

-The Tom Lea Fellowship will award $3500 per fellow.
+The Tom Lea Fellowship will award $3,500 per fellow.
+The award period is June to December 2024.

-The fellowship is open to current graduate and undergraduate students in any department or program in the College of Liberal Arts and involves a project related to Tom Lea.
-Sample types of projects are the following:
+The fellowship is open to current graduate and undergraduate students in any department or program in the College of Liberal Arts, to College of Education majors, and to faculty who would like to investigate a research topic project related to Tom Lea.
+Sample types of projects include the following:

 - A scholarly work based on primary documents related to Tom Lea